Helen and Frank Schreider: Life after National Geographic (post 1970)

 After their years at National Geographic, Helen and Frank each followed their own individual careers.
 At first Frank began as a free-lancer, writing for many magazines, including Time, Look and Sail.
 Later he joined the U.S. Foreign Service and was sent to Mexico City to work for the United States Information Agency, where he was the editor of Saber, their Spanish-language magazine.
 Upon retirement he continued his love of sailing, which included crossing the Atlantic in his boat, Sassafras.
 The Schreiders shared one last adventure together in the fall of 1993 sailing for four months among the Greek islands.
 Shortly after, in January 1994 Frank suddenly and unexpectedly died of a heart attack while on Sassafras when it was moored at Crete.

 After leaving National Geographic, Helen joined the National Park Service as a museum designer.
 Her first assignment was to design and assemble the Bicentennial Exhibition within the Statue of Liberty.
 At the official ceremony in 1976 she was congratulated for her work by the French ambassador and later she received the Presidential Design Award from President Ford.

 In addition to her Statue of Liberty exhibition, Helen Schreider set up the display of Bicentennial gifts at the White House "for the President to view, and the display at the Great Hall for the nation to see."
 In recognition of this she received a letter of thanks from the Deputy Special Assistant at the White House and a specially dedicated photo to her of President Ford, signed by him.

 In Helen's ensuing work with the National Park Service she planned extensive museum exhibitions at Yellowstone National Park, the Big Hole Battlefield, Nez Perce, Mount Rainier and several other locales.

 Although Helen worked with Frank as an explorer and later with the National Park Service, she had actually been an artist first and foremost throughout her life.
 With a fine arts degree from UCLA, she produced a great many paintings and drawings – many of them were done during her travels with Frank.
 Her drawings accompanied their photographs throughout their three books and their articles in National Geographic.
-Now in her 90s, Helen lives in a retirement community in Santa Rosa, CA, and continues to work as a painter.
+In her 90s, Helen lived in a retirement community in Santa Rosa, CA, and continued to work as a painter.